datawire/ambassador-docs/docs/emissary/pre-release/howtos/http3/http3-eks.md

-# HTTP/3 in $productName$ 3.x with AWS
+---
+description: "How to configure HTTP/3 support for Amazon Elastic Kubernetes Service (EKS).
+This guide shows how to setup the LoadBalancer service for EKS to support both TCP and UDP communications."
+---

-This guide outlines the steps required to configure Amazon Elastic Kubernetes Service for HTTP/3 using an existing installation of $productName$.
+# Amazon Elastic Kubernetes Service HTTP/3 configuration

-For an overview of HTTP/3 support in $productName$ and requirements, see [HTTP/3 Overview in $productName$](../../../topics/running/http3)
+TThis guide shows how to setup HTTP/3 support for Amazon Elastic Kubernetes Service (EKS) The instructions provided in this page are a continuation of the [HTTP/3 in $productName$](../../../topics/running/http3) documentation.

-1. Create a network load balancer (NLB).
+## Create a network load balancer (NLB)

  The virtual private cloud (VPC) for your load balancer needs one public subnet in each availability zone where you have targets.
-You need the public subnets for where you want to add the network load balancer.

    ```shell
    SUBNET_IDS=(<your-subnet1-id> <your-subnet2-id> <your-subnet3-id>)